 It was 11pm on a dreary night in Bangkok.

-It was about a week before I’d have to flee the country due to the crackdown, and I already had to flee my apartment due to gunfire and grenades going off constantly for 48 hours.
+It was about a week before I’d have to flee the country due to a government crackdown, and I already had to leave my apartment due to gunfire and grenades going off constantly for 48 hours.
 (Seriously, true story).

-My (now) good friends Derek and Clay had an apartment across town that they’d just moved into and despite only knowing them for a brief period of time they let me come crash for a few days while I figured out my next steps.
+My (now) good friends Derek and Clay had an apartment across town that they’d just moved into.
+Despite only knowing them for a brief period of time they let me come crash for a few days while I figured out my next steps.

-I’d hardly done anything during the previous year to monetize Location 180, but when this was released, I figured “why not?” and wrote a review talking about how cool the program was.
+I’d hardly done anything during the previous year to monetize Location Rebel.
+But when this was released, I figured “why not?” and wrote a review talking about how cool the program was.

 I went down the street to grab a coffee and when I came back and refreshed my inbox it was 11:05 – 5 minutes after the sale began.

 I refreshed my email as soon as I got back, and I couldn’t believe my eyes.

 There were 4 emails, each of them saying “Sean Ogle You’ve Just Referred a Sale!
 You’ve earned a commission of $126.99.”